 The House in Review provides regular updates of the activities of the New South Wales Legislative Council.
 Clicking on a hyperlink will take you to the relevant webpage.
 For further information refer to the NSW Parliament website www.parliament.nsw.gov.au or contact the Procedure Office on (02) 9230 2431.
-To be placed on the email distribution list of the House in Review, please contact us on council@parliament.nsw.gov.au.
+To be email distribution list of the House in the Review, please contact us council@parliament.nsw.gov.au.